tomortonbew-personal/interview-coach-skill/references/commands/salary.md

 - If form requires a single number: use the target (middle of range).

 **Recruiter screen ("What are your salary expectations?")**:
 - Deflection option: "I'd love to learn more about the role and total compensation structure first.
 Could you share the range for this position?"
+Niya Dragova's variant (via Lenny's Newsletter): "Can you tell me the salary band for this level?
+Happy to let you know if it's within my range, and we can discuss specific numbers later when I've met the team."
 - Range option (when deflection fails or feels forced): "Based on my research and experience, I'm targeting [range] for total compensation.
 I'm open to discussing the full package."
 - When they insist on current comp: see next stage.
+- **What not to do**: Don't fold under pressure.
+As Dragova warns, what recruiters say — "If you give me your number, I will make it happen for you" — is not the partnership it sounds like.
+They'll anchor close to (but below) whatever number the candidate provides.

 **"What's your current compensation?"**:
 - In salary history ban jurisdiction: "I'm in [jurisdiction/state] where salary history isn't part of the process, but I'm happy to share my target range for this role: [range]."